masonmedia/jl_swup/README.md

 ##### **> JSON-LD ~ Schema Micro Data ~ Google Structured Data**

 This is JSON code located in a script tag in the `header.php` file.
 It is added data which supposedly allows for rich-snippet search results (image and post carousels, videos, social accounts/icons, images, etc).
 As of yet this data has been extremely slow to show or make an impact on jaxx.io search results.
-For more information on format and syntax check [here](https://developers.google.com/search/docs/guides/intro-structured-data) and [here](https://schema.org/docs/gs.html) , and it can be validated using [this tool](https://search.google.com/structured-data/testing-tool/u/0/).
+For more information on format and syntax check [here](https://developers.google.com/search/docs/guides/intro-structured-data) and [here](https://schema.org/docs/gs.html), and it can be validated using [this tool](https://search.google.com/structured-data/testing-tool/u/0/).

 ##### **> Cookies Consent Widget**

-As GSPR requires, jaxx.io has a [cookies consent widget](https://cookieconsent.osano.com/download/) that requires user ineraction to remove.
+As GDPR requires, jaxx.io has a [cookies consent widget](https://cookieconsent.osano.com/download/) that requires user ineraction to remove.
 Currently it is configured to inform users that we collect cookies/info for tracking (google analytics for example), but users cannot decline the use of these cookies.
 It requires its own css and js files (in the header and footer respectively), and it can be thoroughly customizable via options:

 ```html
     <script>